Unsupported Browser Detected

 For Gen Xers, lifetime income solutions will likely play an important role in their retirement portfolios.
 However, only 27% say they have a pension, and less than 10% have an annuity.
 Moreover, one in 10 Gen Xers say they do not have any retirement savings vehicles.

 The good news is that in addition to ramping up their retirement savings, Gen X is also ready to take action to secure lifetime income.
-In fact, securing lifetime income is one of their top financial priorities.
+In fact, securing lifetime income is their top financial priority.
 And nearly two-thirds (64%) say having protected income for life in retirement has become more important in the past year.

 Gen Xers top financial-related priorities